hsdhts/React-Note-Application/README.md

 ## Getting Started with Create React App.

-The result of deploying the application using Vercel app[React Notes Application](https://react-note-application.vercel.app/).
+The result of deploying the application using Vercel app [React Notes Application](https://react-note-application.vercel.app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).